mtolly/onyx/README.md

 You'll need all of the above to be accessible in your PATH.

 * ImageMagick, SoX, and LAME should do this for you.
-* For `jammittools`, if you download your platform's binary just stick it in a directory that is in your PATH.
 * For `rb3pkg`, on Windows you can just put its directory in the PATH.
   For Linux/Mac, make a script with contents: